Kingdom of East Anglia: Pagan rule

 The East Angles were initially ruled by the pagan Wuffingas dynasty, apparently named after an early king Wuffa, although his name may be a back-creation from the name of the dynasty, which means "descendants of the wolf".
-An indispensable source on the early history of the kingdom and its rulers is Bede's Ecclesiastical History of the English People, (Note: See Hoggett, 2010, pp. 24–27, for a detailed discussion of Bede's original sources and an account of the events in East Anglia that he refers to in the Ecclesiastical History.) but he provided little on the chronology of the East Anglian kings or the length of their reigns.
+An indispensable source on the early history of the kingdom and its rulers is Bede's Ecclesiastical History of the English People,. but he provided little on the chronology of the East Anglian kings or the length of their reigns.
 Nothing is known of the earliest kings, or how the kingdom was organised, although a possible centre of royal power is the concentration of ship-burials at Snape and Sutton Hoo in eastern Suffolk.
 The "North Folk" and "South Folk" may have existed before the arrival of the first East Anglian kings.

 The most powerful of the Wuffingas kings was Rædwald, "son of Tytil, whose father was Wuffa", according to the Ecclesiastical History.
 For a brief period in the early 7th century, whilst Rædwald ruled, East Anglia was among the most powerful kingdoms in Anglo-Saxon England: he was described by Bede as the overlord of the kingdoms south of the Humber. and the Anglo-Saxon Chronicle identifies him as Bretwalda.
 In 616, he had been strong enough to defeat and kill the Northumbrian king Æthelfrith at the Battle of the River Idle and enthrone Edwin of Northumbria.
 He was probably the individual honoured by the sumptuous ship burial at Sutton Hoo.
 It has been suggested by Blair, on the strength of parallels between some objects found under Mound 1 at Sutton Hoo and those discovered at Vendel in Sweden, that the Wuffingas may have been descendants of an eastern Swedish royal family.
 However, the items previously thought to have come from Sweden are now believed to have been made in England, and it seems less likely that the Wuffingas were of Swedish origin.